zjg95/zjg95.github.io/_posts/2015-6-13-operator-overload.md

 4. You cannot change the associativity of an operator.
 X - Y - Z happens left to right.
 That means Y is subtracted from X before Z. In the case of X = Y = Z, the opposite happens.
 Y is assigned to Z before X is assigned.

 5. You cannot change the arity of an operator.
 This refers to the number of arguments it takes.
 There are uniary, binary, ternary and multi argument operators, such as "(-)", "+", "()? () : ()" and method calls.
 You cannot decide to make one addition happen with three numbers.

+While these restrictions might be inconvenient for some programmers, the ability to overload operators in C++ is a powerful tool that can be used for many practical applications.